JOE (JOE) Price Tops $0.36 on Top Exchanges

-JOE (JOE) traded up 17.7% against the dollar during the 24 hour period ending at 19:00 PM ET on July 18th.
-In the last week, JOE has traded 48.6% higher against the dollar.
-JOE has a total market cap of $106.34 million and approximately $11.34 million worth of JOE was traded on exchanges in the last day.
-One JOE coin can now be purchased for $0.36 or 0.00001669 BTC on major exchanges.
+JOE (JOE) traded down 7.7% against the US dollar during the twenty-four hour period ending at 19:00 PM ET on July 25th.
+In the last seven days, JOE has traded 0.6% lower against the US dollar.
+One JOE coin can currently be bought for approximately $0.36 or 0.00001639 BTC on major exchanges.
+JOE has a market cap of $105.91 million and approximately $7.55 million worth of JOE was traded on exchanges in the last 24 hours.

 - Sweet SOL (SSOL) traded 600.9% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.